SoftGeekRO/sgs.nemo-actions/README.md

 Having cloned the repo you can either install all the actions using the commands below or refer to the index of actions to install individual actions.

 To install all the nemo actions use the install.sh bash file.
-Make shure that the file is executable.
+Make sure that the file is executable.

 ```bash